 - FDI Inflow:

-Turkmenistan’s economic freedom score is 47.1, making its economy the 169th freest in the 2018 Index.
-Its overall score has decreased by 0.3 point, with lower scores for the property rights and government integrity indicators exceeding a modest improvement in monetary freedom.
-Turkmenistan is ranked 42nd among 43 countries in the Asia–Pacific region, and its overall score is well below the regional and world averages.
+Turkmenistan’s economic freedom score is 48.4, making its economy the 164th freest in the 2019 Index.
+Its overall score has increased by 1.3 points, with sharp improvements for judicial effectiveness and investment freedom far surpassing declines in government integrity and fiscal health.
+Turkmenistan is ranked 40th among 43 countries in the Asia–Pacific region, and its overall score remains well below the regional and world averages.

-The autocratic governments in power since Turkmenistan’s independence have done little to improve the business climate, privatize state-owned industries, or combat rampant corruption.
-Public discontent was mitigated by lavish utility subsidies and extensive state-funded development and social spending.
-Because of deteriorating fiscal conditions due to lower oil prices, these subsidies have been cut.
+The autocratic government’s priority is to secure alternative markets for Turkmenistan’s hydrocarbons exports.
+It has done little to improve the business climate, privatize state-owned industries, or combat rampant corruption even though dependence on hydrocarbons and lack of diversification have deepened the country’s economic crisis.
+Consumers face severe shortages because of import restrictions.
 Currency depreciation, autarkic policies, and limited spending on public services have led to economic stagnation.
 Rigid labor regulations and the nearly complete absence of property rights further limit private-sector activity.

-Turkmenistan became a Soviet republic in 1924 and gained independence in 1991.
-In February 2017, President Gurbanguly Berdymukhammedov won a third five-year term with 97 percent of the vote in elections that international observers regarded as flawed.
-The president tightly controls the judiciary, the legislature, the economy, social services, and the mass media.
-His policies are somewhat more open to the world than those of his predecessor, the late President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
-Turkmenistan has intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest reserves of natural gas.
-Berdymukhammedov has encouraged some foreign investment in the energy sector, especially from Russia, China, and Iran.
+Once an important stop on the Silk Road, the former Soviet republic of Turkmenistan is now a dictatorship and one of the world’s most secretive, closed, and authoritarian countries.
+In 2017, President Gurbanguly Berdymukhammedov won a third seven-year term with over 97 percent of the vote in elections that international observers regarded as flawed.
+Berdymukhammedov’s policies are somewhat more open to the world than those of his predecessor, the late President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
+The economy is based on intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest reserves of natural gas.
+China is currently its largest export market, especially for gas.

-Contracts and property rights are not enforced effectively.
-All land is owned by the government, and other ownership rights are limited.
-The judicial system is subservient to the president, who appoints and removes judges without legislative review.
+The government owns all land, and other real property ownership rights are limited.
+Enforcement of contracts and protection of property rights are ineffective.
+The nominally independent judiciary is subservient to the president, who appoints and removes judges at will.
 Laws are poorly developed, and judges are poorly trained and open to bribery.
-Corruption is widespread in the security forces and in all social and economic sectors.
+Corruption is widespread.

 The personal income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
 Other taxes include value-added and property taxes.
 The overall tax burden equals 15.6 percent of total domestic income.
-Over the past three years, government spending has amounted to 16.1 percent of total output (GDP), and budget deficits have averaged 0.4 percent of GDP.
-Public debt is equivalent to 23.9 percent of GDP.
+Over the past three years, government spending has amounted to 16.4 percent of the country’s output (GDP), and budget deficits have averaged 2.0 percent of GDP.
+Public debt is equivalent to 28.8 percent of GDP.